ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 ## Research Methods

-The most common methods for qualitative research are
+Qualitative research methods are, for example:

 --